Kitchen Renovations Mornington Peninsula: Costs & Timelines

 Renovating a kitchen involves more moving parts than most people expect.
 You are coordinating cabinetmakers, plumbers, electricians, tilers and painters.
 Materials need to be selected weeks in advance, and decisions about layout, storage and finishes come thick and fast.

-Homeowners across Mount Martha, Frankston, Rosebud and Sorrento consistently share the same concerns: budget blowouts from vague quotes, poor communication once the job starts and the general stress of living in a construction zone.
+Most homeowners we speak to across Mount Martha, Frankston, Rosebud and Sorrento share the same concerns: budget blowouts from vague quotes, poor communication once the job starts and the general stress of living in a construction zone.

 Industry data from the Housing Industry Association (HIA) places the national median spend on a kitchen renovation at roughly $35,000, but costs swing widely depending on scope, materials and location.
 Without a clear plan and a communicative builder, projects can spiral quickly.